 The definition of who needs a DBS check comes down to whether you are in a regulated activity.
 The BAB issued the following guidance

-This Form is a checklist for Club Leaders to use to help them decide when the criteria have been fully met for Permission to Teach to be renewed.
-This simplification to the process removes the need to duplicate and send off certificates as long as all conditions have been met i.e. membership, insurance, First Aid, etc.
+This Form is completed by the Applicant is a checklist for Club Leaders to use to help them decide whether the criteria have been fully met for Permission to Teach to be renewed.
+This simplification to the process removes the need to duplicate and send off proof as long they are satisfied all conditions have been met i.e. membership, insurance (Blue slip) are current.
+The First Aid Aid certificate should accompany the renewal and meet the requirements.

-If you or your Instructor is teaching young people / vulnerable adults you need to ask the ACPO to use the DBS Update Service to see if new information has been added or whether nothing has changed to the original DBS certificate.
-This is accomplished simply by emailing our Association CPO who will email the Club Leader back the result.
-It might be that our ACPO and the BAB will need consider any change - advice will be given.
+If you or your Instructor are teaching or supervising young people in the club you need to ask the ACPO to use the DBS Update Service for a Status update to see if new information has been added or whether nothing has changed to the original DBS certificate.
+This is accomplished simply by emailing our Association CPO who will email the Club Leader back a status check that has been obtained from the ACPO querying DBS records.

-Once the Club Leader is satisfied that all the requirements have been met, an email should be sent to the Principal with a request for Permission to teach be issued.
+Once the Club Leader is satisfied that all the requirements have been met, an email should be sent to the Head of Association with a request for Permission to teach be issued.
 The Club Leader should provide in the email:-

-Form P-5 is a work aid for Club Leaders - the form is not emailed to others.
+Form P-5 is a work aid for Club Leaders - rather than using the pdf form use instead P-5 Word /docx a zipped file as its easier to add additional information.

 It's suggested that Club Leaders develop a reminder system to prompt them when the expiry date of the previous Permission approaches to ensure continuity of approval.

-Assuming that the permission is granted the Principal will issue an appropriate permission on form P-3 format directly to the Club Leader for them to pass on to the applicant.
-At the same time the Principal will arrange for details of this permission to be published on the Aikikai website.
+Assuming that the permission is granted the Head of Association will issue an appropriate permission on form P-3 format directly to the Club Leader for them to pass on to the applicant.
+At the same time the Head of Association will arrange for details of this permission to be published on the Aikikai website.
 Where no DBS check has been made the entry will show permission is restricted to dealing with "Adults only".

-Summary - The Aikikai believes all Instructors taking classes unsupervised should hold a Governing Body coaching award, be a Dan Grade in Aikido, be First Aid qualified, hold appropriate insurance, be DBS checked in accordance with Child Protection policy where they teach under 18s and finally be authorised to take classes by our Head of Association.
+Summary - The Lancashire Aikikai requires that any Instructor teaching classes without supervision must hold a Governing Body coaching award, hold a Dan Grade in Aikido, be certified in First Aid, and have registered as one of their members which has the benefit of insurance, be DBS checked in accordance with our Child Protection policy for those teaching under 18s, and finally, have receive authorisation to conduct classes from our Head of Association.

-DBS Checking - Guidance and policy by the BAB clarified DBS checking should be considered proportionate to the risk.
-The Aikikai focused on the criteria of "regular supervisory contact" and decided DBS checks are not needed for Coaches who teach at their club, which only takes students over 18 years of age, provided they don't teach regularly at other clubs.
+DBS Checking - Guidance from the BAB clarified that DBS checks should align with the level of risk involved.
+The Aikikai concentrated on the definition of "regular supervisory contact" and determined that DBS checks are not necessary for Coaches who instruct at their club, which solely accommodates students aged 18 and over, as long as they are not regularly teaching at other clubs with under 18's.